jadenaccord/panorama_wallpaper_changer/README.md

 Also make sure that you have the original video files saved in folder "backup" inside the wallpaper storage folder and keep an extra copy somewhere entirely outside of CSGO just to be sure.

-Please report any problems on GitHub at https://github.com/Jayby18/panorama_wallpaper_changer/issues
+Please report any problems on GitHub at https://github.com/Jayby18/panorama_wallpaper_changer/issues And before using please read the Wiki at https://github.com/Jayby18/panorama_wallpaper_changer/wiki